 Phrases and Search Terms

 The first step in this process are the phrases and search terms.
 I recommend that you start with a list of existing search terms your readers might input into the Amazon search bar, to get to the books they’re looking for.
 As a reminder, start with the Kindle store so you get better results.
-And if you’re on Chrome, go “incognito” as I always recommend for Amazon keyword search, so your Amazon results aren’t affected by prior purchases.
+And if you’re on Chrome, go “incognito” as I always recommend for Amazon keyword search.
+Because you don’t want your Amazon results affected by prior purchases.

 Related Book Titles and Author Names

 When you include book titles, I tend to like to stay away from one word titles, because I’ve not personally seen good CPC (cost per click) on these.
-For example like: Hot or Smokin’ or something nebulous like that, which you tend to see a lot in romance, is probably too broad and won’t get you a good kickback in search or, worse, it’ll cost you a lot of money and very little in sales.
+For example like: Hot or Smokin’ or something nebulous like that, is probably too broad.
+And although it’s common in romance, it won’t get you a good kickback in search.
+Or worse, it’ll cost you a lot of money and very little in sales.

 You can go as deep as two pages on the Amazon search and keep jotting down names and book titles.
 Once you have this list, click on the individual books and check the “Also boughts” (which is the banner that runs across the bottom of the book on the book detail page) and start doing the same with these, too.
 Getting into your readers’ funnel – meaning targeting books and author that are most popular is your powerful tool, so don’t shortcut this.
 This entire process could take you up to two hours, but likely you won’t have to redo this entire effort again.